 Whether you’re a groom or groomsman, you want to look your absolute best on the big day.
 Your suit or tuxedo is, by far, the biggest choice you’ll make stylistically, but there are small details to consider, like suspenders, that can make or break the look.
 Though designed for function, suspenders are one of those accent pieces that can make a big statement whether you choose a sleek black or white style with polished hardware, a timeless pattern like herringbone or stripes, or a rich texture like silk or satin.
 And, yes, there will be opportunities to show them off, like when you remove your jacket to hit the dance floor.

-From understated to slightly statement-making, ahead, our edit of the best suspenders for grooms and groomsmen.
+Read on for the best suspenders for grooms and groomsmen.

 For a Winter Wedding: Brooks Brothers Harris Tweed Stripe Suspenders

 We love this option for its subtle pop of dimension throughout.
 For a bit of texture, tweed is a strong move and is the perfect material for the groom who covets a vintage vibe.
 Crafted from woven wool, tweed is also an ideal fabric choice for a winter wedding.

 For a Black-Tie Wedding: Jos.
-A.Bank Satin Suspenders
+A Bank Stretch Silk Suspenders

 Most Comfortable: J.Crew Drake's Suspenders